William Marshall (actor)

 William Horace Marshall (August 19, 1924 – June 11, 2003) was an American actor, director and opera singer.
-He played the title role in the 1972 blaxploitation classic Blacula and its sequel Scream Blacula Scream (1973), and appeared as the King of Cartoons on the 1980s television show Pee-wee's Playhouse and as Dr. Richard Daystrom on the Star Trek television series.
+He played the title role in the 1972 blaxploitation classic Blacula and its 1973 sequel Scream Blacula Scream.
+He has appeared as the King of Cartoons on the 1980s television show Pee-wee's Playhouse, as Dr. Richard Daystrom on the television series Star Trek, and as Thomas Bowers on the television series Bonanza.
 He was 6‘5” (1.96 m) tall and was known for his bass voice.